Alex is established as one of the most successful players of her generation in women’s soccer - with success at national and international level.

 She’s worked hard on her positioning, movement, control and skills.

 Fuelling this is not a problem.
-She often starts the day with oatmeal, nut butter and berries.
-She will have a smoothie with added protein before training, which usually keeps her going through to lunch.
+She starts the day with oatmeal, nut butter and berries.
+Later she will have a smoothie with added protein before training, which usually keeps her going through to lunch.

 Lunch may be rice, quinoa, veggies and black beans.
 Later she may have a protein shake with almond or soy milk.

-For dinner Alex has some favourites such as chickpea Thai curry, an impossible burger with rice and zucchini, Mexican bean and veggie burrito or something Mediterranean with rice and zuchini.
+For dinner Alex has some favourites such as chickpea Thai curry, an impossible burger with rice and zucchini, Mexican bean and veggie burrito.
+Alternatively she may have something Mediterranean with rice and zucchini.

 Not just a player

 Alex has other skills; she’s written a book about four soccer players which made the New York Times bestseller list.
 She’s starred in a film, and has developed successful social media channels.
-In 2019 she announced that she was expecting her first child.
+In 2019 she announced that she was expecting her first child, and trained until late in the pregnancy.
+After giving birth she played on loan in England for Tottenham, and returned to the US national team.

 Of course, soccer is her primary focus, and she’s looking forward to the 2023 World Cup.